sushantdhumak/LangGraph-Basics/README.md

 1. `TypeDict` class from python's `typing` module.
 2. `DataClasses` from python
 3. `Pydantic` - data validation and settings management library using Python type annotations.

+### 7. State Reducers in LangGraph

+The reducers, which specify how state updates are performed on specific keys / channels in the state schema.

+We will use

+1. `Annotated` type with reducer function like `operator.add`.
+2. `Annotated` type with custom reducer function like `reduce_list`.
+3. `MessagesState`
+4. `Re-writing` and `Removal` of messages.